christophd/syndesis-qe/integration-tests/README.md

 This creates a new Syndesis runtime container and starts the integration from an export file `TimerToLog-export.zip`.
 This integration runtime container is shared for all test methods in that test class.

-In case you do require an explicit runtime container within a test method you can just initialize the container and start it.
+In case you want the runtime container to be part of a test method you can just initialize the container and start it by yourself.

 ```java
 @Test